gopackage/edison/gpio/README.md

 should work and auto-detect your board.
 If you do encounter problems on a custom board, please try to force the board type when creating your GPIO pins.

+This library attempts to follow the mraa [pins](http://iotdk.intel.com/docs/master/mraa/edison.html) - use their pin numbers as a guide.

 # Installation

 We strongly recommend using [gpm][] to develop with this library.
 If you use